Arm Lift (Brachioplasty)

 An arm lift is a surgical procedure that works to reduce extra skin and fat in order to give the arm a more slender definition.
-Exercise helps to improve the underlying musculature but is hard pressed to remove excess skin or stubborn fat.
+Exercise helps to improve the underlying musculature but is hard-pressed to remove excess skin or stubborn fat.

-Saggy skin can be caused by the natural ageing process, which means that skin looses its elasticity and becomes droopy.
-Fat distribution and the way in which your body stores it own fat could be also be a driving factor.
+Saggy skin can be caused by the natural ageing process, which means that skin loses its elasticity and becomes droopy.
+Fat distribution and the way in which your body stores it own fat could also be a driving factor.
 Periods of weight loss and weight gain in both men and women can also contribute to the effects of loose, pendulous skin.

 Arm lift/reduction surgery can involve one or both two key surgeries- liposuction and/or skin excision.
 Liposuction is singularly successful if there are large amounts of extra fat.
-This typically works best in younger patients whose skin is more likely to‘bounce back’.
-During liposuction a discreet incision is made by the surgeon enabling him to remove the fat and begin to contour and sculpt the arm.
+This typically works best in younger patients whose skin is more likely to ‘bounce back’.
+During liposuction, a discreet incision is made by the surgeon enabling him to remove the fat and begin to contour and sculpt the arm.